-Your work area should be in a separate location to general 'living' areas.
+When possible, your work area should be in a separate location to general 'living' areas.
 This location should not be able to be easily seen or accessed by people outside the home.
 For example, do not situate your work area or computer station next to a ground floor window.

 - Make sure that information is not left where other occupants of your home can see it.
-Again, this would include placing your laptop near windows. - Keep paper documents, files and portable encrypted media or devices containing information in a lockable cabinet wherever possible and make sure that this is locked when not in use.
-Wherever possible, physically protect laptops.
-You may do this by using a lock or cable to secure the laptop, or placing it in a locked cupboard or drawer when not in use. - Fully switch off laptops, never just close the lid to laptops as this bypassed the update process and may make machines vulnerable to infection by new viruses. - Staff should also turn laptops off, if they leave it unattended for any period of time.
+Again, this would include placing your laptop near windows. - Keep paper documents, files and portable encrypted media or devices containing information in a lockable cabinet wherever possible and make sure that this is locked when not in use. - Fully switch off laptops, never just close the lid to laptops as this bypassed the update process and may make machines vulnerable to infection by new viruses. - Staff should also turn laptops off, if they leave it unattended for any period of time.
 It is important to fully switch off laptops as this enables security settings to be updated. - If you are taking sensitive information home, in any format, go there directly.
 This reduces the chances of losing the information on the way. - Use an appropriate carrier.
 Documents or other portable encrypted media should be transported in a secure, lockable briefcase or bag.
-Laptops must be carried in a laptop bag or rucksack.

-- Exercise discretion.
+Laptops must be carried in a laptop bag or rucksack. - Exercise discretion.
 Do not read sensitive documents on a bus, for example, or work on personal data on a train.
-Do not draw attention to the fact that you are carrying Commission information. - Hard copies must be destroyed using the confidential waste facilities provided by the Commission.
+Do not draw attention to the fact that you are carrying Commission information. - Hard copies must be destroyed using the confidential waste facilities provided by the Commission, or by using the micro shredders provided by the Commission.